Lemoncode/scaffolding-express-typescript/README.md

 ![running-debugger](./readme-resources/01-running-debugger.png)

-- But it stops on transpiled code break points when we are debugging:
+- But it doesn't behave well on TypeScript projects yet.
+It will stop on transpiled code instead of original TS files:

 ![stop-on-transpiled-code](./readme-resources/02-stop-on-transpiled-code.png)